getplayphp/template/README.md

 * Unit-Testing with PHPUnit
 * Comprehensive Guides and tutorial
 * Easy to use to any framework or even a plain php file

-I encourage that you put more information on this readme file instead of leaving it as is.
-See [How to make a README file](http://www.darwinbiler.com/designing-and-making-the-readme-file-for-your-github-repository/) for more info.